 They Came From The Sky by Dawid Michalczyk

-The most exciting way to initiate a lucid dream is with the WILD technique.
-It's exciting because you can induce a lucid dream directly from a waking state, with no lapse in consciousness.
+The most exciting type of lucid dream is a Wake Induced Lucid Dream - or WILD.
+It's cool because you can induce a lucid dream directly from a waking state, with no lapse in consciousness.

 This makes it the most vivid kind of lucid dream experience possible.

 The WILD method requires good focus and visualization, so anyone well versed in meditation may find it comes naturally.
 If you have no experience of meditation, that's ok.
-This is a learnable skill, remember.
+This is a learnable skill.

 The onset of a WILD is marked by allowing your physical body to fall asleep in bed, while your conscious mind remains awake.
 Soon, you will "pop" into the lucid dreamscape with complete immersion:

-And I'm not alone.
+I'm not alone.
 There are millions of people who have these intense and exotic dreams.
-Fortunately, every one of us is capable of lucid dreaming, with the right tuition.
-So don't hold back.
+Fortunately, every one of us is capable of lucid dreaming.
+So don't hold back!

-Discovering lucid dreaming was a life-changing process.
-It evolved my perception of reality and consciousness.
-It gave me new ways to explore my own identity, to create music and digital art, even to develop fictional characters in my writing.
+Discovering lucid dreaming was a life-changing process for both of us.
+It evolved our perception of reality and consciousness.
+It gave us new ways to explore our identities, to find freedom and inspiration, to create music and digital art, to solve problems and develop muscle memory, even to develop characters for fiction.

-I hope you choose to join me on a scientific approach to one of the most exciting mental skills that you can learn.
+We hope you choose to join us on a scientific approach to one of the most exciting mental skills that you can learn.
 To wake up in your dreams and discover another world within.

-PS - If you're interested in learning how to lucid dream, the best place to start is my online course.
+PS - If you're interested in learning how to lucid dream, check out Rebecca's lucid dreaming course.
 This contains 30 illustrated tutorials, interactive quizzes and meditation audios to help you master the art of dream control.